micro-bitwise/micro-bitwise.github.io/_tutorials/crypto-student-main.md

 	1. If the ‘A’ button was pressed, send a message over the radio with your name.
 	2. Check for any messages from the radio, displaying anything that is found.

-There are a few obvious problems with this though.
-Firstly, messaging applications [*usually*](https://en.wikipedia.org/wiki/Yo_(app)) let you write your own message rather than sending one for you — we’ll handle this later.
-And secondly, we probably want to introduce some idea of different chats rather than a single free-for-all.
+There is an obvious problem with this, though.
+Rather than have a single free-for-all shouting competition, we probably want to introduce some idea of distinct chats for different groups of people.

 The radio in the micro:bit doesn’t allow you to send messages directly to one person — anyone can listen in on your conversation.
 Instead, groups of messages can be differentiated by a *channel*.
 Sending messages over multiple channels is similar to the transmission of multiple radio stations.
 Different stations broadcast on different frequencies at the same time, but your car radio — though it *could* listen to all the stations simultaneously — is set up to only listen to one channel at a time.
 After all, nobody wants to listen to One Direction, The Beatles, and Metallica all at the same time.